meskilsson/workout-app/README.md

 A full-stack workout tracking app for building training sessions, selecting exercises by muscle group, logging sets, and saving workout history.

+The main purpose of this app is for self-use, hoping to be able to build a mobile app with React Native once the web MVP is done.

 This project is currently **pre-MVP and in active development**.
 The core workout flow is already taking shape, while UI polish, screenshots, deployment, templates, tests, and production hardening are still planned.

 ## Screenshots